Arau/learn-katacoda/playgrounds/openshift39/tips.md

 ## Install StorageOS cli

+StorageOS cli can be installed using script available.

 ``./install-cli.sh``{{execute}}

 You can verify the installation by checking the verson of the cli ``storageos version``{{execute}}

 ## Logging in to the Cluster

 To login to the OpenShift cluster from the _Terminal_ run: